JCWasmx86/mesonlsp/src/README.md

 Provides the AST as C++ objects.

 Depends on: libobjects
-Status: Partially done
+Status: Mostly done
 ### libwrap
 Provides capabilities to download/extract wraps

+Status: Mostly done
 ### libanalyze
 Provides capabilities to analyse meson code.

 Depends on: libtypenamespace, libwrap, libast
+Status: In Progress
 ### libjsonrpc
 Implements the JSON-RPC protocol.

-Status: Largely done
+Status: Mostly done
 ### liblsptypes
 Provides the types needed for a language server.
 ### libls